Harvard College Alumni

 All seniors must vacate their rooms by 5:00 PM on Friday, May 30, 2014 (no exceptions).

 5. Are recordings of the Commencement Week activities available for purchase?

 Broadcast-quality, multiple-camera DVD recordings are available of the Commencement Morning Exercises and the afternoon Annual Meeting of the Harvard Alumni Association held in Tercentenary Theatre.
 Class Day Exercises (Wednesday afternoon) are also available on DVD.
 The morning and afternoon Commencement Day recordings include commentary during the processions.
 Single-camera recordings of diploma ceremonies at the Houses may be available based on House.

 For purchase of or information about videos in Tercentenary Theatre, contact Commencement Video at 617-884-6000.
-For purchase of or information about videos at Houses, contact your House office.
+For purchase of or information about videos at Houses, contact your House Administrator.
 For audio only, call the Media and Technology Services Office at 617-495-9460.